Humphrys genealogy

 He left Ballyseedy before 1774.
 In his will 1774 he is described as of Oak Park, "formerly of Ballyseedy".

-Falls into ruin, around 1775
+Falls into ruin

-Shortly before or soon after the death of Col. John Blennerhassett in 1775, Ballyseedy Castle was abandoned by the family and fell into ruin.
+Shortly before, or soon after, the death of Col. John Blennerhassett in 1775, Ballyseedy Castle was abandoned by the family and fell into ruin.

 1777 map still lists old Ballyseedy as seat of Blennerhassett.